mattias-jonsson/ansible_role_timesyncd/README.md

     ansible_role_timesyncd_pollintervalmaxsec: 2048

 The maximum poll intervals for NTP messages.
-The default unit is seconds, default value is 2048 seconds and it must be larger than ansible_role_timesyncd_pollintervalminsec.
+The default unit is seconds, default value is 2048 seconds and it must be larger than `ansible_role_timesyncd_pollintervalminsec`.

     ansible_role_timesyncd_pollintervalminsec: 32